AntonPluginsCreator/transition-element-property-helper/README.md

 ## Functions

-The function that starts the transition test when the transition fires
+The function that starts the transition test when the transition starts

 ```javascript
 TransitionElementPropertyHelper(document.getElementById('div1')).start();